Nigerian Tax System 2026

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

-Determines your CIT tier — small (0%) or standard (30%)
+Determines CIT tier — small (0%) or standard (30%)

 ₦

-Please enter a valid amount (0 or more)
+Enter a valid amount

 Tax deductions for wear on business assets — machinery, vehicles, computers.
 Rates: 10%, 20% or 25% by asset class.